Soundsphere/lastavg/README.md

 :musical_note: :notes:
 Check your average playcount up to four decimals :notes: :musical_note:

-Now you can also see the scrobbles and the average from the last 7, 30, 90, 180 and 365 days.
+Now you can also see the scrobbles and the average from the last 7, 30, 90, 180 and 365 days + the artists you listened to in that timeframe

 ---
 ## Requirements